GLOBAL MARKETS-Investors left hanging as stimulus talks drag on

 By Matt Scuffham

-U.S. House Speaker Nancy Pelosi said it still was possible to get another round of COVID-19 aid before the election, but that it was up to President Donald Trump to act, including talking to reluctant Senate Republicans, if he wants it.
+U.S. House of Representatives Speaker Nancy Pelosi said it still was possible to get another round of COVID-19 aid before the election, but that it was up to Republican President Donald Trump to act, including talking to reluctant Senate Republicans, if he wants it.

 But Treasury Secretary Steven Mnuchin warned a deal would only be possible if Pelosi was willing to compromise.